paulvid/cdp-one-click/README.md

         <b><em>CIDR to open in your security group of your network (port 443, 22 and 9443 will be open to this) </em></b>
         "sg_cidr": "0.0.0.0/0",

          <b><em>Use private IPs for env deployment (default: no, possible values: yes, no).
-NB: For AWS If this is set to "yes" and "create_network" is set to "no", you must currently use the DEV CDP CLI.
-NB2: For Azure, this currently is unavailable.
-The functionality is currently (as of 2020/11/10) in MOW-DEV.</em></b>
+NB: For AWS If this is set to "yes" and "create_network" is set to "no", you must currently use the DEV CDP CLI.</em></b>
         "use_priv_ips": "no",

         <b><em>Use existing network for env deployment (path to the network file, see examples in parameters_sample) </em></b>